coq/coq/dev/ci/README-users.md

 Coq's CI.
 This means that:

-- Any time that a proposed change is breaking your project, Coq developers and contributors will send you patches to adapt it or will explain how to adapt it and work with you to ensure that you manage to do it.
+- Any time that a proposed change is breaking your project, Coq developers and contributors will send you patches to adapt it (systematically only for plugins) or will explain how to adapt it and work with you to ensure that you manage to do it.